-Table 60 - MultipartSend command format
+Table 70 - RDEMultipartSend command format

 Туре Request data uint32 DataTransferHandle A handle to uniquely identify the chunk of data to be sent.
 If TransferFlag below is START or START_AND_END, this must match the SendDataTransferHandle that was supplied by the RDE Device in the response to RDEOperationInit.
-The DataTransferHandle supplied shall be either the initial handle to begin or restart a transfer or the NextDataTransferHandle as specified in the previous chunk. rdeOpID OperationID Identification number for this Operation; must match the one previously used for all commands relating to this Operation; 0x0000 if this transfer is not part of an Operation enum8 TransferFlag An indication of current progress within the transfer.
-The value START_AND_END indicates that the entire transfer consists of a single chunk. value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } uint32 NextDataTransferHandle The handle for the next chunk of data for this transfer; zero (0x0000000) if no further data uint32 DataLengthBytes The length in bytes N of data being sent in this chunk.
-This value and the Data bytes associated with it shall not cause this request message to exceed the negotiated maximum transfer chunk size (clause 11.2). uint8 Data [0] The first byte of the current chunk of data.
-The Data field shall be omitted from the request message if the value of DataLengthBytes above is zero uint8 Data [N-1] The last byte of the current chunk of data uint32 DataIntegrityChecksum 32-bit CRC for the entirety of data (all parts concatenated together).
-Shall be omitted for non-final chunks (TransferFlag ≠ END or START_AND_END) in the transfer.
-For this specification, the CRC-32 algorithm with the polynomial $x^{32} + x^{26} + x^{23} + x^{22} + x^{16} + x^{12} + x^{11} + x^{10} + x^8 + x^7 + x^5 + x^4 + x^2 + x + 1$ (same as the one used by IEEE 802.3) shall be used for the integrity checksum computation.
-The CRC computation involves processing a byte at a time with the least significant bit first.
+The DataTransferHandle supplied shall be either the initial handle to begin or restart a transfer or the NextDataTransferHandle as specified in the previous chunk. rdeOpID OperationID Identification number for this Operation; must match the one previously used for all commands relating to this Operation; 0x0000 if this transfer is not part of an Operation. enum8 TransferFlag An indication of current progress within the transfer.
+The value START_AND_END indicates that the entire transfer consists of a single chunk. value: { START = 0, MIDDLE = 1, END = 2, START_AND_END = 3 } uint32 NextDataTransferHandle The handle for the next chunk of data for this transfer; zero (0x00000000) if no further data. uint32 DataLengthBytes The length in bytes N of data being sent in this chunk, including both the Data and DataIntegrityChecksum (if present) fields.
+This value and the data bytes associated with it shall not cause this request message to exceed the negotiated maximum transfer chunk size (clause 11.2). uint8 Data [0] The first byte of the current chunk of data.
+Shall be omitted if only the DataIntegrityChecksum is present. uint8 Data [N-1] The last byte of the current chunk of data.
+Shall be omitted if only the DataIntegrityChecksum is present.

-Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return CompletionCode ERROR_INVALID_DATA. enum8 TransferOperation The follow-up action that the RDE Device is requesting of the MC: XFER_FIRST_PART: resend the initial chunk (restarting the transmission, such as if the checksum of data received did not match the DataIntegrityChecksum in the final chunk) XFER_NEXT_PART: send the next chunk of data XFER_ABORT: stop the transmission and do not retry.
+Туре Request data (continued) uint32 DataIntegrityChecksum32-bit CRC for the entirety of data (all parts concatenated together, excluding this checksum).
+Shall be omitted for non-final chunks (TransferFlag \neq END or START_AND_END) in the transfer.
+The DataIntegrityChecksum shall not be split across multiple chunks.
+If appending the DataIntegrityChecksum would cause this request message to exceed the negotiated maximum transfer chunk size (clause 11.2), the DataIntegrityChecksum shall be sent as the only data in another chunk.For this specification, the CRC-32 algorithm with the polynomial $x^{32} + x^{26} + x^{23} + x^{22} + x^{16} + x^{12} + x^{11}$ + $x^{10} + x^8 + x^7 + x^5 + x^4 + x^2 + x + 1$ (same as the one used by IEEE 802.3) shall be used for the integrity checksum computation.
+The CRC computation involves processing a byte at a time with the least significant bit first. Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_BAD_CHECKSUM } If the DataTransferHandle does not correspond to a valid chunk, the RDE Device shall return CompletionCode ERROR_INVALID_DATA. enum8 TransferOperation The follow-up action that the RDE Device is requesting of the MC: XFER_FIRST_PART: resend the initial chunk (restarting the transmission, such as if the checksum of data received did not match the DataIntegrityChecksum in the final chunk) XFER_NEXT_PART: send the next chunk of data XFER_ABORT: stop the transmission and do not retry.
 The MC shall proceed as if the transmission is permanently failed in this case XFER_COMPLETE: no further follow-up needed, the transmission completed normally value: { XFER_FIRST_PART = 0, XFER_NEXT_PART = 1, XFER_ABORT = 2, XFER_COMPLETE = 3 }

-13.2 MultipartReceive command format
+2910 13.2 RDEMultipartReceive command (0x31) format